golmschenk/qusi/docs/tess-data-interface-tutorial.rst

 Tutorial Summary
 ----------------

-This tutorial provides shows how to use several convenience functions in the :code:`ramjet` package to quickly download, view, and find additional information about `TESS <https://tess.mit.edu>`_ lightcurves.
+This tutorial shows how to use several convenience functions in the :code:`ramjet` package to quickly download, view, and find additional information about `TESS <https://tess.mit.edu>`_ lightcurves.
 For the time being, this is only for 2-minute cadence TESS lightcurves.